mitsuba-renderer/mitsuba3/docs/src/key_topics/scene_format.rst

     ...

-Mitsuba provides a function (:py:meth:`mitsuba.spectrum_to_file`) to create such file, given the wavelenths and its values.
+Mitsuba provides a function (:py:meth:`mitsuba.spectrum_to_file`) to create such file, given the wavelengths and its values.

 For more details regarding spectral information in Mitsuba 3, please have a look at the :ref:`corresponding section <sec-spectra>` in the plugin documentation.